Applications of Grassmannian flows to coagulation systems: General Smoluchowski-type equation

-where $\qf(s;0)=0$ and $\pf(s;0)=\gf_0(s)$. \end{definition} A straightforward calculation reveals $\gf$ satisfies the Riccati equation above provided that $1+\qf\neq0$.
+\end{prescription} A straightforward calculation reveals $\gf$ satisfies the Riccati equation above provided that $1+\qf\neq0$.
 Since $\qf(s;0)=0$, this is guaranteed for $t\in[0,T]$ for some $T>0$.
-We show that we can take $T=\infty$, presently, in Example~\ref{example:explicitsolution}. \begin{remark} The corresponding prescription in mass cluster space in this case is as follows.
-Assume the scalar functions $q=q(x;t)$, $p=p(x;t)$ and $g=g(x;t)$ satisfy:

-where $q(x;0)=0$ and $p(x;0)=g_0(x)$. \end{remark} \begin{example}[Explicit solution: constant kernel case] We use the linear system in Definition~\ref{prescription:constantkernel} to derive the explicit solution to the Smoluchowski equation in the constant kernel case which, for example, can be found in Scott~\cite{Scott}.
-We observe that, by direct integration of the formula for the total number of clusters $M=M(t)$ above, we have,
+We show that we can take $T=\infty$, presently, in Example~\ref{example:explicitsolution}.
+Naturally there is a corresponding linear prescription in mass cluster space. \begin{example} We use the linear system in Prescription~\ref{prescription:constantkernel} to derive the explicit solution to the Smoluchowski equation in the constant kernel case which, for example, can be found in Scott~\cite{Scott}.
+We observe that, by direct integration of the formula for the total number of clusters $M=M(t)$ above: $\int_0^tM(\tau)\,\rd\tau=\log\bigl((2+tM_0)/2\bigr)^2$.
+Solving the equation for $\pf=\pf(s;t)$ in Prescription~\ref{prescription:constantkernel}, we find $\pf=\exp\bigl(-\int_0^tM(\tau)\,\rd\tau\bigr)\gf_0(s)=4\gf_0(s)/(2+tM_0)^2$, where we have used that $\pf(s,0)=\gf_0(s)$.
+Integrating the equation for $\qf=\qf(s;t)$ therein and using that $\qf(s;0)=0$, we observe